 Great Audiobook Services

-- Audible.com, an Amazon Company – The largest collection of Audiobooks on the planet, the best prices, and an excellent “satisfaction guarantee” returns policy.
+1. Audible.com, an Amazon Company, offers the largest collection of Audiobooks on the planet, the best prices, and an excellent “satisfaction guarantee” returns policy.
 The 30-day free trial includes 1 Full Audiobook + 1 Audible Original book.

-- SCRIBD – For a flat fee of $9.99, you get access to the entire library of Audiobooks, but consumption and selection are restricted.
+3. SCRIBD—For a flat fee of $9.99, you can access the entire audiobook library, but consumption and selection are restricted.

 2. Learn Quickly With Blinkist

-Now, if you want to put your learning in supercharge, you could sign up for a service called Blinkist.
-I have a yearly membership with Blinkist because it allows me to read or listen to an entire book in summary format in 15 mins.
-Not only that, but you also have unlimited access to over 3,000 summarized books.
+Now, if you want to supercharge your learning, you could sign up for a service called Blinkist.
+I have a yearly membership with Blinkist because it allows me to read or listen to an entire book in summary format in 15 minutes.
+You also have unlimited access to over 3,000 summarized books.

 Book summarization services only work on nonfiction books such as self-improvement, biographies, or concepts.
 A fiction thriller story cannot be summarized because the whole point is the story, not the idea.

-Try Blinkist for Free, and you get one free Blinkist book delivered to you every day.
+Try Blinkist for free, and you will get one free Blinkist book delivered daily.

 3. Save Time: Use a Password Manager

 The wealth of online services we use actively today is mind-blowing.
 But the major problem is remembering all the passwords.
-It is nearly impossible to remember all your passwords because security experts recommend:
+It is nearly impossible to remember all your passwords because security experts recommend the following:

-- A complex password with numbers, symbols, upper and lower case characters to make it near uncrackable with brute force
+• A complex password with numbers, symbols, and upper and lower case characters to make it nearly uncrackable with brute force

 This means your passwords are almost impossible to remember.
-An when you forget a password, you have to go through the annoying process of requesting a reset, confirming your reset request, then resetting your password, and then logging in again.
+When you forget a password, you must go through the annoying process of requesting a reset, confirming your reset request, resetting your password, and logging in again.

-These problems are fixed with Lastpass, I have been using it for five years, and I must say it is fantastic.
-It literally saves me at least 20 minutes per day.
+These problems are fixed with LastPass.
+I have been using it for five years, and I must say it is fantastic.
+It saves me at least 20 minutes per day.

 4. Setup Your Home Screen for Productivity